19120 N Pima Rd #100, Scottsdale, Arizona 85255

 4. Hip and Shoulder Controlled Articular Rotations (C.A.R.s)

 Hip and shoulder C.A.R.s are designed to increase joint mobility and range of motion, which is critical for preventing injury.
 These exercises involve moving the joints through their full range of motion, stretching the muscles and ligaments around them to improve flexibility and mobility.
+Whether you are preparing for a small group personal fitness session or personal training in Scottsdale, these exercises are essential for optimizing your performance.

 When done correctly (slowly, with maximum effort and focus on the full range of motion), hip and shoulder C.A.R.s can help restore proper joint function and prevent issues like tears, strains, and bone spurs.
 These exercises also prepare your body for more dynamic movements, allowing you to move through exercises more efficiently and with less risk of injury.